Welcome to www.victoriankenilworth.co.uk

-This website was originally set up to promote my fourth book "Victorian Kenilworth and its People"; it was extended on several occasions in the past, and will be again in the future with further articles and items of historical interest.
-It is now relaunched in a new format, special thanks to Sam Leach who has made this possible.
+This website was originally set up to promote my fourth, and first self-published, book "Victorian Kenilworth and its People"; its expansion continues with further articles and items of historical interest.
+It is now relaunched in its third format, special thanks to Sam Leach who has made this possible.

-Amongst the subjects included this time is the history of the first 25 years of Kenilworth's Carnival, (please use the link to the left 'Carnival Queens' in the 'People & Places' menu for more details for photographs of all Kenilworth's Carnival Queens)
+Amongst the subjects included is the history of the first 25 years of Kenilworth's Carnival, (see the links to three carnival pages in the 'Local History Articles' menu).

 "Once again, Kenilworth and the wider world are greatly indebted to Robin for assiduous research and skilled, readable presentation of his findings.
 There are many human stories, of high and low, some moving some tragic, some surprising, and much elucidation of the complicated growth and change (and in some cases disappearance) of buildings and estates.
 Through its inhabitants, Kenilworth's links to the worlds of industry and the visual and literary arts are explored, as well as its (inevitable) links with nearby towns and villages."